 - Whisk eggs together with sugar until it doubles in volume.

 - By thirds, using spatula, fold flour into the egg mixture.
 Be careful not to over-mix the dough.
 Take 3/4 of the dough and spread it on a lined baking sheet, 10×15 inches.
+Bake for 13-15 minutes.
 Bake the remainder of the dough any way you want, we'll use it later.

 - Remove the cake from the oven, place a kitchen towel over the cake.
 Roll up the shorter side (horizontally), making it into a long roll.
 Let it cool down to a room temperature.
 Remove towel and parchment paper.

 - Whip powdered sugar together with 2 cups of heavy whip cream.
 Make sure that the bowl you're using and the whip cream is very cold, as it will make the cream firm.

 - The small piece of the cake that you've baked separately, break into crumbs.
 Drain vodka out of cherries and add it to the cake crumbs.

 - Add in a few large spoonfuls of cream to the mixture and stir to combine together.

 - Soak the cake with cherry juice.
 Apply a bit of cream on it.